haozai309/liveABC/class_life.md

 A convenience store is a small store or shop that may sell items such as sweets, ice-cream, soft drinks, lottery tickets, cigarettes, newspapers and magazine, and perhaps some groceries.
 There's no place on Earth that has as many convenience stores as Taiwan.

+## Level 3

+### Sports

+My brother likes very old-fashioned sports, like horseback riding and archery.
+Do you play any sports?
+What activities do you like to do best?
+Today we're going to learn some words for adventurous activities.

+In the winter, my friends and I go up to a ski resort.
+It's always a lot of fun to ski and snowboard during the day and gather around the fireplace at night.
+Do you prefer winter sports or summer sports?
+Let's go over the words we just learned.

+Are you interested in any of these sports?
+I think I might want to try rock climbing sometime, and there's an outdoor rock climbing gym nearby that I think I'll check out.
+Think about the sports that we learned today.
+Are there any you'd like to try?

+How often do you go outside and experience nature?
+I've been going on hiking trips with my brother since we were little and we've seen all sorts of amazing things.
+Let's learn some sentences that will help us to when we experiencing the great outdoors.

+Here's a hiking tip I learned: bring plenty of water and snacks, and don't hike alone.
+Hiking is a great way to experience nature, and these phrases will help you the next time you go outside.
+Let's practice them.

+There are hiking trails for all levels of hikers, whether you're an expert or a beginner.
+Are there any hiking trails near you?
+Give yourself a chance to use what you learned in today's lesson by going for a hike or a long walk.
+Make sure you take some time to enjoy the scenery.

+There are indoor people and outdoor people.
+I'm more of an indoor person, but I do enjoy going outside.
+What sore of person are you?
+Different people often have different hobbies, as we'll see in today's lesson.
+Listen closely.

+Mondays, we have bowling.
+Tuesdays, we play pool.
+Wednesdays, we go dancing.
+I can hardly keep track of it all!
+It sounds so wonderful!
+Well, you should be careful what you wish for!

+I spent the entire weekend writing, it was very productive.
+What do you like doing in your spare time?
+Are you ready to go out and do some kind of hobby?
+We can't do that yet, but we do have to be careful to manage our time or we can get tired out.
+Let's go over today's lesson with an exercise.

+What are your spare time interests?
+How do you enjoy your time?
+Talk to your friends about the hobbies you share.
+Do you have different hobbies?
+Then talk about why you like your hobbies -- maybe after talking, you can try something new!